LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 ## Skills

-Proficient in R with dyplr and ggplot, Python with pandas and machine learning with sklearn, SQL, Excel, PowerBI, and Tableau.
+Proficient in R with dyplr and ggplot, Python with pandas and machine learning with sklearn, SQL, and Excel.
+Competent with PowerBI and Tableau.

 ## Employment History